inl-labtrack/EMRALD/emrald-docs/src/guide/Modeling/states.md

   An icon on the left of the action shows what type of action it is.
 Refer to the [Actions](./icons.md#Actions) section of the Icons page too see what icons are associated with each action type.

   ::: tip Note
-  A Transition Action in Immediate Actions area can not exit the state (black arrow), but adds the "too" state as current state (dotted green arrow).
+  A Transition Action in Immediate Actions area can not exit the state (black arrow), but adds the "to" state as current state (dotted green arrow).
 See the [Elements of a Diagram: Arrows](./diagrams.md#arrows) section for more information.
   :::

 ### Adding an Immediate Action
-To add an Immediate Action, you can either...<br>
+To add an Immediate Action, you can either:<br>

 **Option 1:** Right-click on the Immediate Action header in the state to create a new Immediate Action or <br>
 ![New Action 1](/images/Modeling/actions/NewAction1.png)<br>